 You could also find prints on Etsy and print them at Walmart for less than $10.00.

-My husband cut three piece of plywood to 17 x 17 to fit the print sizes.
+My husband cut three pieces of plywood to 17 x 17 to fit the print sizes.

-I knew that I was doing to go dark on the frames so I wanted a darker edge.
+I knew that I was going to go dark on the frames, so I wanted a darker edge.

 But I had already attached my prints…

-This is a case of do what I suggest not as I do.
+This is a case of doing what I suggest, not as I do.
 I used a sharpie to darken mine.

 I would stain them instead.